Quantization of K\"ahler manifolds via differential operators: Introduction

-In the flat case, it is clear that the space of functions on $T^*\mathbb{R}^n$ which are polynomials along the fibers, equipped with a star product $\star$ genuinely acts on the Hilbert space $\mathcal{H}$ in geometric quantization as differential operators.
-Similarly, functions on $\mathbb{C}^n$ which are polynomials in the anti-holomorphic variables $\bar{z}^1,\cdots, \bar{z}^n$ act on $\mathcal{H}_\mathbb{C}$ as holomorphic differential operators.
-It is natural to ask how such actions can be generalized to general K\"ahler manifolds.
-This was the theme in our previous series of works \cite{ChaLeuLi2022b, ChaLeuLi2021, ChaLeuLi2023}.
+In the flat case, it is clear that the space of functions on $T^*\mathbb{R}^n$ which are polynomials along the fibers, equipped with a star product $\star$, genuinely acts on the Hilbert space $\mathcal{H}$ in geometric quantization as differential operators.
+Similarly, functions on $\mathbb{C}^n$ which are polynomials in the anti-holomorphic variables $\bar{z}_1,\cdots, \bar{z}_n$ act on $\mathcal{H}_\mathbb{C}$ as holomorphic differential operators.
+It is natural to ask whether such a quantization via differential operators can be generalized to curved manifolds.
+In this paper, we will focus on the K\"ahler setting, as in the previous series of works \cite{ChaLeuLi2022b, ChaLeuLi2021, ChaLeuLi2023}.

-Let $(X, \omega, J)$ be a compact K\"ahler manifold, where $J$ denotes the complex structure and $\omega$ denotes the K\"ahler form which defines a symplectic structure on $X$.
-In Kostant--Souriau's geometric quantization \cite{Kostant70, Souriau70}, one needs to choose a {\em pre-quantum line bundle}, namely, a complex line bundle $L$ equipped with a connection $\nabla$ such that $\omega = \sqrt{-1} F_\nabla$, where $F_\nabla = \nabla^2$ is the curvature.
+For a general compact symplectic manifold $(X, \omega)$, the Hilbert space of the quantum mechanical system is given by Kostant--Souriau's geometric quantization \cite{Kostant70, Souriau70}.
+One needs to choose a {\em pre-quantum line bundle}, namely, a complex line bundle $L$ equipped with a connection $\nabla$ such that $\omega = \sqrt{-1}\cdot F_\nabla$, where $F_\nabla = \nabla^2$ is the curvature.
 One also needs to choose a polarization.
-For a K\"ahler manifold $X$, a natural choice is the complex polarization induced by the complex structure $J$.
+For a compact K\"ahler manifold $(X,\omega,J)$, a natural choice is the complex polarization induced by the complex structure $J$.
 Then, for any positive integer $k$, the {\em level $k$ Hilbert space} is defined as the space

 of holomorphic sections of the $k$-th tensor power $L^{\otimes k}$ of the pre-quantum line bundle.